microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/activeusersbreakdownmetric.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents breakdown insights of daily and monthly user activity on apps registered in your tenant that is configured for Microsoft Entra External ID for customers.
-This value is calculated based on the total number of users who made at least one authentication request within a specific period.
-A user can be counted more that once if they use multiple device platforms or applications.

 Inherits from [entity](../resources/entity.md).